8 Ways to Find Property Deals Beyond the MLS

 You will also need to do your due diligence if you decide to pursue a foreclosure property.
 That means checking for any existing claims or liens.
 You’ll also need to verify that a property does not have any occupants.
 Don’t let a failure to follow proper procedures cost you time, money, and legal headaches down the road.

-It definitely helps to get out there and actually look at what’s going on in the market around you as you hunt for rock-bottom property deals.
+It definitely helps to get out there and actually look at what’s going on in the market around you as you're sourcing for property deals.
 However, you can also cover a lot of ground online, which will help you with each point listed above.

 Online resources can do everything from helping you dig up background information regarding a property to actually giving you the tools to work out a deal on a completely virtual level.
 The website for your local county clerk’s office is going to be your best resource for finding records regarding properties that will soon be going on sale as a result of legal matters like inheritance, foreclosure, and more.
 You can then use a website like Yellowpages.com to access a people-finding tool that makes it possible to locate a property owner’s current address based on the information you obtain from county records.